sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 **Localised best-language-match text strings (static properties matched through "Lookup"):**

-The first best language match according to the user’s preferred language choices expressed through the HTTP content negotiation (Accept-Language header parameter) is to be provided for each localised text element.
-The message does however not indicate the returned language per localised text element.
+The first best language match according to the user’s preferred language choices expressed through the HTTP content negotiation (Accept-Language header parameter) or the system-default language, if there is no preferred language or no language match, is to be provided for each localised text element.
+In any case, the message does not indicate the returned language per localised text element.

 This language matching type is called "Lookup", see <https://tools.ietf.org/html/rfc4647#section-3.4>.